MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/errors-and-warnings.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

-The only time Bing Ads returns errors is when you add an entity with invalid values.
+The only time Scripts returns errors is when you add an entity with invalid values.
 For example, if you try to add a keyword entity with a bid amount that's not valid, the build operation fails and returns one or more errors.

 ```javascript
         var operation = adGroup.newKeywordBuilder()